Eman288/AI-Coach/README.md

 # AI Coach

-Welcome to the AI Coach App!
-This application is designed to provide personalized coaching and guidance using AI technologies.
-Whether you're looking to improve your fitness, mental well-being, productivity, or any other aspect of your life, the AI Coach is here to assist you.
+Welcome to AI Coach!
+We provide customized coaching and guidance using advanced AI technologies to help you achieve your goals.
+The app helps you detect if the exercise is right or not. currently, we support push-ups, crunches, and squats.

 ## Requirements